A Guide To The Medicare Late Enrollment Penalty

 What Is The Medicare Late Enrollment Penalty?

-Unfortunately, there are late enrollment penalties for missing your initial enrollment window.
-There are two different penalties that you can face:
+Unfortunately, there are penalties for missing your initial enrollment period.
+These penalties come in two types:

 Medicare Part B Late Enrollment Penalty

-Note that this applies whether you’re ageing into Medicare at 65, or if you become eligible early due to disability or illness.
-You’re considered late if you haven’t enrolled by the last day of your enrollment period.
+This rule applies whether you’re aging into Medicare at 65 or qualifying early due to disability or illness.
+You’re late if you haven’t enrolled by the last day of your enrollment period.
+However, there’s a grace period: you don’t actually incur a penalty until you’ve been late for 12 full months.

 How Much Is The Part B Late Enrollment Penalty?